How Much Is 550 Ml In Cups

 Choosing the Right Cup Standard

 When following a recipe, determine which cup standard the recipe uses.
-Recipes from the US typically use the US standard cup (240 ml), while recipes from Australia or Europe often use the metric cup (250 ml).
+So recipes from the US typically use the US standard cup (240 ml), while recipes from Australia or Europe often use the metric cup (250 ml).
 If the recipe doesn't specify, consider the source of the recipe and choose the appropriate standard accordingly.

 Using Accurate Measuring Tools